 This is based off both your current efforts, or training load, but also the feedback from the orthostatic tests

-You can actually set the Polar Vantage V to set reminders in the morning, which can actually be quite helpful when I’m half dead brushing my teeth in the morning!
+You can actually set the Polar Vantage V to give you reminders in the morning, which can actually be quite helpful when I’m half dead brushing my teeth in the morning!

 As mentioned the Polar Vantage does need to be connected to a chest HRM which is able to R-R variability to determine your recovery status.
 About 45 secs lying down, then standing up, and waiting to see how long it takes for your heart rate to return to resting

 To my mind Polar have previously released the best focused running watch with the Polar M430 – yes it doesn’t have the bells and whistles of the current generation of watches, but for the price, a great bit of kit.
-With the Polar Vantage V, Polar have taken that great running pedigree, further enhanced the optical HRM, and now added wrist-mounted running with power!
+With the Polar Vantage V, Polar have taken that running pedigree, further enhanced the optical HRM, and now added wrist-mounted running with power within the watch!